Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

-among us is now @ndroid; i can finally play the game i spent so long watching others play, like the kid staring through the shop window; among n008 i perceive other players in a different way compared to how they probably perceive me #metadvantage
+among us is now @ndroid; i can finally play the game i spent so long watching others play, like the kid staring through the shop window; among n008 i perceive other players in a different way compared to how they probably perceive me #metadvantage now that adblocker$ are all fake; i uninstalled every"-thing" #gtfo

 i just discovered google has a fishing game; for 404 results (what happens when you type in obscure mantras)